lucasgneccoh/gedlib/compression/README.txt

+# To make the codes work:
+1. Install gedlib by runing the install.py file from the gedlib folder
+2. Go to gedlib/compression/build and open a terminal
+3. Execute the following commands: cmake .. make
-To make execution simpler I created  the file run.sh in the build folder.
-Just open it, modify variable values and run it in the terminal from the same folder bash run.sh
+4. Now you can execute the compression code using the run.sh file.
+Change the variable values and run it in the same terminal bash run.sh

-For know this execution file is really dependent on the structure of the code itself, but it works.
-It will be polished in the near future.
+NOTE: The run.sh file has a structure that depends on the code for now.
+As I have been doing different tests, you will find variables that are not used.